recklessmoxie/recklessmoxie.github.io/_posts/blog/2016-07-16-weather-app-pt-2.md

 #### What happened?

-<p>The function called the Open Weather API with data obtained by the ip-api.
-A significant amount of data is returned from this call which gets utilized by the remaining functions to add DOM content.</p>
+<p>An Open Weather API call was made with the inclusion of data obtained by the ip-api.
+In order to see the significant amount of data returned by the API call, I included a console.log().
+A quick look at the developer console reveals this data.</p>

-<p> Let's take a look.
-All we have to do is open the developer console in our browser, because we included a console.log(data); within the function.</p>

 <p>
 <figure>